noahjb/novi_cd_test/instructions/branch2.md

   </div>
 </body>
 ```
+What do you think this is doing `ng-controller="mainController"`?

 ###Store form data
 Back in `main.js`, in the controller, go ahead and define an object to store form data.
 It will live on the `$scope` object: